rackerlabs/support-how-to/content/office-365/remediating-compromised-mailbox-office-365.md

 9. Verify at the top of the window that you are working on behalf of the compromised user, then select **organize email** from the left menu.

 10. On the **inbox rules** screen, audit the list of inbox rules.
-If there are any suspicious looking rules, you can either uncheck them to turn them off so they can be reviewed later, or delete them using the tashcan icon.
+If there are any suspicious rules, you can either uncheck them to turn them off so they can be reviewed later, or delete them using the trashcan icon.

-**NOTE:** Administrators are unable to review the inbox Sweep rules through this screen.
-We recommend you or your user login to their mailbox using the [Outlook Web App](https://outlook.office.com) and audit the Sweep rules in their mailbox.
+**NOTE:** Administrators are unable to review the inbox Sweep Rules through this screen.
+We recommend you or your user log in to their mailbox using the [Outlook Web App](https://outlook.office.com)&reg; and audit the Sweep Rules in their mailbox.

 ### Unblock the user from sending email